 All of the experiences I described above were pivotal in landing the job of a product manager.
 Here are some of the skills I acquired along the way that helped me demonstrate to my employer that I could do the job of a PM:

-Understanding and practicing how to conduct user and market research
+- Understanding and practicing how to conduct user and market research

-Having a comfort in talking with prospects or customers
+- Feeling comfortable talking with prospects or customers

-Having subject matter expertise for the product role I was applying for
+- Having subject matter expertise for the product role I was applying for

-Demonstrating strong oral and written communication skills
+- Demonstrating strong oral and written communication skills

-Garnering buy-in and influence across multiple teams
+- Garnering buy-in and influence across multiple teams

-Learning how to measure, analyze, and package key results for internal stakeholders
+- Learning how to measure, analyze, and package key results for internal stakeholders

 It was the collective experience of identifying and solving problems for a couple of years that was the key to me landing a job as a product manager.

-Because of the relationships that I had built and the experience garnered along the way, I am proud to say I was hired as an Associate Product Manager for the HubSpot Sales Hub in early 2017 and have since progressed to become a Product Manager.
+Because of the relationships that I had built and the experience garnered along the way, I was hired as a manager in HubSpot’s Product team.